 Caring for curly hair has come a long way since the days when we only had wet-look gel, a blob of mousse and a diffuser at our disposal.
-Nowadays the beauty shelves are brimming with all manner of creams, lotions and potions to accentuate our natural curl pattern.
-But as we know, curly hair in comes in many forms and what works for one type, may not work for another.
-So being able to identify the type of curls you have can give you a better idea about how to care for them.
+Nowadays, the beauty shelves are brimming with all manner of creams, lotions and potions to accentuate our natural curl pattern.
+But as we know, curly hair comes in many forms, and what works for one type may not work for another.
+Identifying the type of curls you have can give you a better idea about how to care for them.

 The common classification system groups hair texture into types ranging from 1-4 (where ‘1’ is straight).
 Each of these groups has subcategories A-C depending on how tight your curls are.
 Read on to find out which one best describes your spirals…